NISystemsEngineering/TLB-Prime/CONTRIBUTION.md

 # Getting Started

-In order to contribute to this project, it is recommended that you follow these use the following LabVIEW version:
+In order to contribute to this project, it is recommended that you use the following LabVIEW version:

 - __Develop in LabVIEW 2015 32 bits__